 Dr Ian Birss FlnstP CEng (1931-2022)

-Nuclear physicist was one of the “big boffins” at Dounreay and Windscale.
+Nuclear physicist was influential at Dounreay and Windscale.

 Dr Ian Birss was a nuclear physicist who spent most of his working life in the Northern group of the United Kingdom Atomic Energy Authority (UKAEA), working at Dounreay on fast reactors, at Windscale and Hunterston on advanced gas-cooled reactors (AGRs), and as the head of Risley Nuclear Laboratories.

-A former colleague from his work in the 1960s/70s described him as one of the “big boffins” at Dounreay and Windscale.
+A former colleague from his work in the 1960s/70s described him as being influential at Dounreay and Windscale.

 He was born in 1931 in Montrose, Scotland.
 After graduating with a first in natural philosophy at the University of St Andrews, Ian went to the University of Glasgow in 1954 to undertake a PhD in the department led by Professor Philip Dee in the group of Dr James (Jimmy) Atkinson.

 For the project he built the first bubble chamber in Europe, with tracks photographed in November 1955, following publication of the idea by Donald A Glaser in the US in 1952.
 After a spell lecturing in physics at Glasgow he joined the UKAEA in approximately 1960 and went with Professor Atkinson to Dounreay on the north coast of Scotland, working on the Dounreay Materials Test Reactor (DMTR) and Dounreay Fast Reactor (DFR).

 In the late 1950s and 1960s his scientific work was published in the journals Nature and Nuclear Engineering.
 In his work he collaborated with colleagues at CERN, in Canada, and in the US at Oak Ridge.
 In the UK he worked with colleagues in UKAEA Harwell and Winfrith.